 I bet you’re here because you have been wondering how to get your newborn to sleep.
 Trust me, I was there, too!
 Getting my baby to sleep and STAY asleep has been one of the things I was most proud of as a new mom!
 While it’s not a specific science to get your baby to sleep, these are some of the best tips out there!

 *Just so you know, my posts usually contain affiliate links.
-This means that if you make a purchase by pressing a link, I may receive a small commission, at no extra cost to you.
-This is how I pay to keep my blog up and running.*
+This means that if you make a purchase by pressing a link, I may receive a small commission, at no extra cost to you.*

 Let’s get to the good stuff!